 - Students are required to begin the dual degree program at the law school conferring the JD degree. - b.
-A candidate for the dual JD/MELP degree must satisfactorily complete all the re-
+A candidate for the dual JD/MELP degree must satisfactorily complete all the requirements for the MELP degree as described in regulation IV above.
+A dual degree candidate may transfer a total of nine credits from his/her JD program to the MELP program. - c.

-- c.
 Vermont Law School will accept nine credits of course work completed in the JD program at the law school conferring the JD degree.
 Courses taken at the law school that are to be applied toward the MELP degree must be approved by the Director of the Environmental Law Center or the Director's designee.
 Courses taken at law school will not be applied toward the MELP degree if they substantially duplicate a course taken at Vermont Law School. - d.
 The total maximum number of credits a student enrolled in this dual degree may earn toward a MELP Externship is 10 credits. - e.
 The courses taken, the grades awarded, and the credits earned for courses transferred from the law school conferring the JD degree will be noted on the Vermont Law School transcript, but the course grades will not be included in the student's Vermont Law School grade average.
 All passing grades (i.e., a grade of C or better) will be accepted.